 Edge AI in Action: Mastering On-Device Inference

-During this tutorial, we will present how to develop and deploy models for edge AI using as examples object detection and large language model applications.
+During this tutorial, we will present how to develop and deploy models for edge AI using as examples object detection, large language model, and vision-language model applications.

 Summary